Best Big Data Analytics Tools

 The platform’s important ability is to allow big data integration which helps master data management to check data quality by accelerating time.

 Splice Machine is an open-source big data analytics tool.
 Its architecture has been designed to be portable across public clouds such as AWS, Azure, and Google.
-The seamlessly custom packaging of these compute engines help you save time and money to duct tape systems yourself.
+The seamless custom packaging of these compute engines helps you save time and money to duct tape systems yourself.

 The tool can scale dynamically from a few to thousands of nodes to enable applications at every scale.

-Its optimizer can automatically evaluate queries to the distributed HBase regions for faster deployment, reduce management, and reduce risk.
+Its optimizer can automatically evaluate queries to the distributed HBase regions for faster deployment, reduced management, and reduced risk.

 • Scale-out SQL RDBMS